Ozzie Albies Preview, Player Props: Braves vs. Cardinals

 Ozzie Albies At The Plate

-- He ranks 50th in batting average, 74th in on base percentage, and 17th in slugging among qualified hitters in MLB action.
+- Among the qualifying hitters in MLB play, he ranks 47th in batting average, 75th in on-base percentage, and 17th in slugging.

-- Albies will look to extend his five-game hitting streak.
-He's batting .409 in his last games.
+- Albies is batting .409 with one homer during his last outings and is riding a six-game hitting streak.

-- Albies has picked up an RBI in 39.0% of his games this season, with more than one RBI in 21.1% of his games.
-He has also produced three or more runs in 11 contests.
+- Albies has picked up an RBI in 39.5% of his games this season, with two or more RBI in 21.0% of his games.
+He has also plated three or more runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.